kizniche/Mycodo/mycodo-manual.rst

 Outputs are various signals that can be generated that operate devices.
-An output can be a PWM signal, a simple HIGH/LOW signal to operate a relay, a 315/433 MHz signal to switch a radio frequency-operated relay, driving of pumps and motors, or an execution of a command on the linux system Mycodo runs on, to name a few.
+An output can be a PWM signal, a simple HIGH/LOW signal to operate a relay, a 315/433 MHz signal to switch a radio frequency-operated relay, driving of pumps and motors, or an execution of a linux or Python command, to name a few.

 +-----------------------+-------------------------------------------------+